adamsyy/portfolio/README.md

 # Adamsy

 By Adam
-A simple portfolio to introduce my skills to all developers
+a simple portfolio to introduce my skills to all developers

 ## Technologies Used
 * Javascript